 - 1. If this policy isn't configured here, the value from the .ini file is used. - 2.
-If this policy is configured neither here nor in the .ini file, it is disabled.
+If this policy is not configured either here or in the .ini file, it is disabled.

 Active write back registry

 Lets you enable Profile Management to synchronize registry entries that are modified on the local computer to the user store during a session.
 Use this policy with the Active write back policy.